+- --identify line and space notation on the treble clef staff. - --use the letter names of the lines and spaces of the staff to read simple pitch notation in treble clef. - --aurally and visually identify, respond and demonstrate long and short/same and different phrases. - --aurally and visually identify melodic direction

+(upward/downward/repeated patterns)

-- --recognize different melodic directions. - --use system (that is syllables, numbers or letter) to read simple pitch notation in the treble clef in major keys. - --identify, respond and demonstrate long and short/same and different phrases. - --identify melodic direction (upward/downward/repeated patterns) - --identify melodies that move by step, leap and repeat. - --recognize melodic repetition, rhythm and ostinatos. - --recognize the following music symbols:
+- -aurally and visually identify melodies that move by step, leap and repeat. - --recognize melodic repetition, rhythm and ostinatos. - --aurally identify Major and minor tonalities. - --recognize the following music symbols:

-Treble Clef (G-Clef) Phrase markina
+Treble Clef (G-Clef)

+Phrase marking